CalculusDevelopers/companyhome.github.io/index.md

 # Edit theme's home layout instead if you wanna make some changes
 # See:
 layout: home
-title: Calculuss Script Studios | Software Development & IT Solutions
+title: Calculus Script Studios | Software Development & IT Solutions
 url: calculusdevelopers.github.io
 description: Developers with a mission to solve global problems through software and IT assistance to make our digital world the best it can be.
 logo: